ls1intum/Artemis/supporting_scripts/course-scripts/quick-course-setup/README.md

 4. Make sure to revert these changes after running the script.
 You can copy the original test case files from the [default](./testFiles-template/default) folder back into the [testFiles](../../../src/main/resources/templates/java/test/testFiles) folder and delete the [RandomizedTestCases](./testFiles-template/randomized/RandomizedTestCases.java) file that was copied to [testFiles](../../../src/main/resources/templates/java/test/testFiles) in Step 1.
     Otherwise, you risk breaking the real template of the programming exercise if these changes are pushed.

+### Optional: Using an Existing Programming Exercise (Can also be done on Test Server)
+Alternatively, you can use an existing programming exercise and push the [RandomizedTestCases](./testFiles-template/randomized/RandomizedTestCases.java) file to the test repository of the programming exercise.
+Make sure to adjust the [config.ini](./config.ini) file to use the existing programming exercise with the corresponding exercise ID, allowing the script to push with the created students to this existing programming exercise.

 ### Optional: Deleting All Created Students

 If you want to delete all the students created by the script: